-In April 2017 the Virginia General Assembly passed Senate Bill 1398 which required us to assess closure options for 11 ash ponds at four of our Virginia power stations.
+In 2017, at the direction of the Virginia General Assembly, Dominion Energy reported on closure options for 11 ash ponds at four of our Virginia power stations were assessed.

 We hired AECOM, an engineering firm with broad experience in environmental engineering, including previous assessments of ash pond closure options in other regions of the U.S. to conduct the report.